trayio/falafel/README.md

 Generally, when an API provides an upload endpoint, one of falafel's download functions will need to be used.
 Both of the following download promise functions expect a file pointer object to be passed in.

 #### `falafel.files.streamDownload` (recommended)
-The `falafel.files.streamDownload` function returns a promise, resolving with the following object:
+The `falafel.files.streamDownload` resolving with the following object:
 ```js
 {
 	readStream, //A read stream of the file contents from S3